Key Takeaways

 Now you can see the exact SERPs for the keyword and delete it if you notice that the results are completely different from what you are offering.

-To determine the search intent you should look for the words being used and the type of landing page that are ranking.
+To determine the search intent, you should look for the words being used and the type of landing page that is ranking.

 ✅ 6.6 Use your tracked keywords to find your organic search competitors

-While you are checking the keywords for search intent, note down which competitors are ranking on the top 3 positions for keywords that are your favorites (those with the most potential or those that you have decided to use in optimizing your most profitable landing pages with).
+While you are checking the keywords for search intent, note down which competitors are ranking in the top 3 positions for keywords that are your favorites (those with the most potential or those that you have decided to use in optimizing your most profitable landing pages).

 ✅ 6.7 Get additional suggestions from Morningscore